 Feature #1) Easy to use and flexible

-Any test management solution that proves too complex or cumbersome to use is to going to result in training overhead.
+Any test management solution that proves too complex or cumbersome to use is to go to result in training overhead.
 The system should be accessible and logical.
 The easier it is for individual testers to grasp, the faster the adoption and the less likely mistakes will be made.

 It also has to be flexible enough to cater to a variety of different situations.
 Different projects have different testing needs and the tools should be able to adapt to different testing processes.
 Filling in unneeded fields, repeating unnecessary test cases or extraneous steps is a waste of time and resource.
-That flexibility should extend to the ability to structure and run specific set of tests in order to focus on a particular requirement or set of requirements, as well as specific defects.
+That flexibility should extend to the ability to structure and run a specific set of tests in order to focus on a particular requirement or set of requirements, as well as specific defects.

 Feature #2) Transparency and traceability

 It’s no surprise to find that testers value the ability to trace every aspect of their work in the test management system.
 This provides solid accountability and a wealth of data that can be used to streamline testing and to plan for future projects.
 Good test management software will trace the full lifecycle of a defect or a requirement.
-There should be a clear chain from requirement, to test case, to defect, to repeated test cycles, with a record of the tests executed and who was responsible.
+There should be a clear chain from the requirement, to test case, to defect, to repeated test cycles, with a record of the tests executed and who was responsible.
 This alleviates potential tension between test and development, and it prevents anyone from playing the blame game.

-Creating a direct relationship between requirements and test cases, whether you have multiple requirements within a single test case, or multiple test cases to deal with a single requirement, is very important.
-Because of the repetition inherent in testing, making this relationship explicit can be a massive time saver.
+Creating a direct relationship between requirements and test cases, whether you have multiple requirements within a single test case, or multiple test cases to deal with a single requirement is very important.
+Because of the repetition inherent in the testing, making this relationship explicit can be a massive time saver.
 Clarity is good for efficiency.